The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: The Leibniz Adjunction for Types

 \subsection{Wild categories and functors}

-A naive translation of the definition of a (1-)category into homotopy type theory results in the notion of a wild category.
-A~\emph{wild category} consists of a type of objects and a type family of arrows with identities and an associative composition operation for which the identities are left and right neutral, as usual.
+A naive translation of the definition of a (1-)category into homotopy type theory results in the notion of a \emph{wild category}.
+A wild category consists of a type of objects and a type family of arrows with identities and an associative composition operation for which the identities are left and right neutral, as usual.
 This notion is given the adjective ``wild'' because the types of arrows are not restricted to be sets, nor do we require higher coherences on the identities and composition~\cite{CapriottiKraus2017}.
-A wild category can also be described (and should arguably be understood) as an $(\infty,1)$-category without all coherence data above the level of associativity.
 The paradigmatic examples is the \emph{wild category of types} which has types in a universe \(\U\) as objects and functions between such types as arrows.
 The required identifications hold definitionally.

-The wild categories that we will consider will be \emph{univalent}: for two objects \(x\)~and~\(y\), the canonical map from \(x = y\) to the type of isomorphisms between \(x\)~and~\(y\) is an equivalence of types~\cite{AhrensKapulkinShulman2015}.

-Similarly, we can naively translate the notion of a functor to arrive at the definition of a \emph{wild functor} between two wild categories. \footnote{Note that there is a little bit of ambiguity what a wild functor should be.
-If we start from $1$-category theory and ignore conditions on truncation levels, we arrive at the definition of a wild functor that preserves identities and compositions.
-However, if we start from $(\infty,1)$-category theory and forget all coherence conditions above a certain level, then a wild functor also preserves the identifications witnessing associativity and identity equations.
-While the latter is arguably the conceptually more convincing approach, in the current paper, we use the former definition; also cf.~\cref{proto-wild-cats}. } The Yoneda lemma extends to wild categories.
-In particular, we have a contravariant wild functor from any wild category \(\C\) to the wild category of types, given by \(A \mapsto \C(-,A)\), and two objects \(A\) and \(B\) of \(\C\) are isomorphic if and only if we have equivalences between \(\C(X,A)\) and \(\C(X,B)\), natural in \(X\).
+Similarly, we can naively translate the notion of a functor to arrive at the definition of a \emph{wild functor} between two wild categories, which consists of a function between the types of objects, a family of functions between the types of arrows, and identifications witnessing that the latter maps identities to identities and compositions to compositions.
+The Yoneda lemma extends to wild categories.
+In particular, we have a contravariant wild functor from any wild category \(\C\) to the wild category of types, given by \(A \mapsto \C(-,A)\), and two objects \(A\)~and~\(B\) of~\(\C\) are isomorphic if and only if we have equivalences between \(\C(X,A)\) and \(\C(X,B)\), natural in \(X\).

-The following definition is in line with that of~\cite[Lemma~11]{KrausVonRaumer2019}. \begin{definition}[\flink{Definition-3-1} Isomorphism of wild categories] An \emph{isomorphism between wild categories} \(\C\) and \(\D\) is a wild functor~\(F\) from \(\C\)~to~\(\D\) such that \(F\) is an equivalence on objects and on arrows. \end{definition}
+The following definition is in line with that of~\cite[Lemma~11]{KrausVonRaumer2019}, where the adjective \emph{naive} is dropped: \begin{definition}[\flink{Definition-3-1} Naive isomorphism of wild categories] A \emph{naive isomorphism between wild categories} \(\C\) and \(\D\) is a wild functor~\(F\) from \(\C\)~to~\(\D\) such that \(F\) is an equivalence on objects and on arrows. \end{definition}